-- It is able to detect overheating, performance loss, failure prediction as well as overheating
+- It is able to detect overheating, performance loss, failure prediction as well as overheating.

-- It provides a clear and detailed inventory report
+- It provides a clear and detailed inventory report.

-- It lets you customize your alerts on different parameters with well-monitored user-defined actions
+- It lets you customize your alerts on different parameters with well-monitored user-defined actions.

 This hardware will provide reliable monitoring of different hardware-related parameters.
 It is able to provide you with credible information about the different hardware components and can be used in high radiation fields to monitor computer systems.
 It is completely free and does not require you to subscribe.